 (Look What You Made Me Do, Taylor Swift)

-I strut and stride, picking up pieces of clothing I need to fill the void, not in my closet, but in my cold empty life.
+I strut and stride, picking up pieces of clothing I need to fill the void, not in my closet, but in my hollow life.
 When I go on a shopping spree is not because I have money; it’s because I’m depressed and wishing to die.
 Shopping sprees pull me out of reality and put Charlie in a box where he cannot bother me with pain and insecurities for as many hours as the shopping spree lasts.
 I’m left delusional with a fantasy worthy of a Hollywood movie scene.
 It feels good, it smells good, it’s so bright, the music is new and trendy, everything is beautiful and new, so everything is good in the world, but most importantly, I feel am who I really am.
 I see my almost naked, skinny, fit body, in those multi-directional floor-to-ceiling mirrors and I like what I see.
 I look me in the eye and I can’t help thinking I am perfectly good-looking and just a few more pounds and muscle from being smoking hot.

 V is for Vanity / Every time I look at me / I turn myself on yeah / I turn myself on yeah (Vanity, Christina Aguilera)

 I spend more than 30 minutes each time I go in and out of the dressing room.
 Trying on pants, and shirts, and sweaters, and jackets, and shoes, but most of all, contemplating my beautiful face and my body in all those mirrors.
 Taking selfies and deciding what will I take, and what will I leave behind with a little piece of my heart.
 It’s exhaustingly hard to decide what my tiny budget will allow me take home with me.

 I want all my clothes designer / I want someone else to buy ‘em / If I cannot get it right now / I don’t want it / I don’t want it / I don’t want it at all (I Don’t Want It At All, Kim Petras)